-The Negative Environmental Impacts of Tourism
+Negative Impacts of Tourism on the Environment

 The tourism industry is one of the fastest growing industries in the world.
 On a local, national, and international level, tourism is economically and environmentally significant actor that has great power to affect the future development.